 - Keeping it simple: It’s important to keep your referral program, along with the messaging you use to support it, simple.
 When programs contain numerous stipulations or multiple steps, they become incredibly confusing, leaving your members less likely to participate.

 - Measuring success: Famous management consultant, Peter Drucker, said it best with “you can’t manage what you can’t measure.”
 Long before launching your program, you need to figure out how you’ll track referrals.
-It’s ideal to have member management software in place to do the work for you.
+It’s ideal to have software for gym management in place to do the work for you.
 By creating a referral lead source, you can run a weekly report to see how many new referrals you’ve received.
 This will enable you to measure what’s working and determine what isn’t, allowing you to make adjustments as needed.

 Get your copy of our free guide to find out the remaining four steps for developing a successful, long lasting referral program.